Birthplace of Elvis

 Touring the tiny two-room house can be brief or lengthy, depending on how long you care to talk to the employee who sits inside.
 We met Nina Holcomb, on the job since 1998, and a veteran of several actual Elvis encounters.
 "There was never anything really sinful about whatever he did," she said, reassuring a skeptical older tourist.
 "He was the nicest person you'd ever want to meet."

 None of the furniture in the house is original, but the bed occupies the exact spot as the one on which Elvis was born.
-According to Nina, Elvis's dad hand-picked the furniture to match what he had in 1935.
+According to Nina, Elvis's dad hand-picked the furniture in the early 1970s to match what he had in 1935.
 The wallpaper, curtains, and porch swing were added much later, never enjoyed by Elvis.
-The well-worn swing has proved so popular with footsore tourists, said Nina, that it's been replaced several times.
+The well-used porch swing has proved so popular with footsore tourists, said Nina, that it's been replaced several times.

 The First Assembly of God Pentecostal Church, where Elvis first became interested in music, was moved to the birthplace grounds in 2008.
 Aside from its rock 'n' roll pedigree, the church is notable for its multimedia interior, which surrounds visitors with a 15-minute recreation of a Pentecostal service (lots of gospel music) every half-hour.